TrevorJTClarke/mugshot/ABOUT.md

     * fix release dependencies (for packaging)

   * UI
+    * Project Setting AWS Auto-sync
+    * FIX: The first time running a null reference on new project
-    * Update the runner with the most recent data after compare
+    * FIX: the runner with the most recent data after compare
     * change projects methods to async promise all structure
-    * Project Setting AWS Auto-sync
     * show the active project upon startup (sidepanel)
     * Finish Modal
       * Compare stats in title
-    * Status Center (show syncing, paused, progress)

 #### Wishlist